GERMAN version HERE : English PDF

 Daniel 6:10 ...'Now when Daniel knew that the writing was signed, he went into his house; and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime.'

 At this point in time, Israel had been captured by Babylon and Jerusalem had been destroyed.
 And yet!
 Daniel still prayed towards Jerusalem.
 Why?
 Because he understood Jerusalem to be the 'glorious holy mountain' within the 'glorious land'.
 And what place on earth will New Jerusalem rest upon?
 Jerusalem!
-We must therefore look for the Turks to move their seat of government to Jerusalem.
-And what did Gabriel say to Daniel concerning chapter 11?
+Therefore Jerusalem is the 'glorious holy mountain' referred to.

 "Turkey stands as a national guidepost to the world, that men may know what is going on in the sanctuary above."
 (Stephen Haskell, The Story of Daniel the Prophet, 1901, p.248)